cebrakadabra/ES6_chat/README.md

 #### Install mongoDB Server:
 http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/

-or if you are a lazy reader:
+or if you are a lazy reader and you use mac:

 ```brew update```